We are Team Apollo!

 How exciting that they've landed where they have and what they hope to find (no spoilers!)

-We will be using 'The Rhythm of the Rain' to begin with as our class book, followed by 'Our World of Water' and even touching on plastic pollution and the ethical and environmental issues facing our planet.
+We will be using 'The Rhythm of the Rain' to begin with as our class book, followed by, 'A Story like the Wind' and then 'Our World of Water' - even touching on plastic pollution and the ethical and environmental issues facing our planet.

 We continue to use and apply fractions in our maths learning - we are doing SO well with these.